Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting SwitchBot Lock Makes a Motor Sound But Gets Stuck Midway When Locking or Unlocking
+### Troubleshooting SwitchBot Lock Pro Makes a Motor Sound But Gets Stuck Midway When Locking or Unlocking

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.